M-Zeeshan-Haider/tyslinjs-ws/README.md

 The `set_subscribe_callback` callback (updateListener) will be called whenever an object on the blockchain changes or is removed.
 This is very powerful and can be used to listen to updates for specific accounts, assets or most anything else, as all state changes happen through object updates.
 Be aware though that you will receive quite a lot of data this way.

 # Witness node endpoints
-This is a non-exhaustive list of endpoints available from the witness_node executable, which provides the API server of Bitshares.
+This is a non-exhaustive list of endpoints available from the witness_node executable, which provides the API server of Tyslin.

 ## database_api
 https://github.com/tyslin/tyslin-core/blob/master/libraries/app/database_api.cpp